 Section 102(a) of the Copyright Act states that copyright protection extends only to "original works of authorship."
 Works that have not been fixed in a tangible medium of expression, works that have not been created by a human being, and works that are not eligible for copyright protection in the United States do not satisfy this requirement.
-Likewise, the copyright law does not protect works that do not constitute copyrightable subject matter or works that do not contain a sufficient amount of original authorship, such as.
-Examples of works that do not satisfy these requirements include the following:
+Likewise, the copyright law does not protect works that do not constitute copyrightable subject matter or works that do not contain a sufficient amount of original authorship, such as the following: